 In the 1990s, probably inspired by watching Star Trek and the like, I wrote two time-travel based sci-fi books with a political / thriller angle.
 Looking back I find it easy to be critical of the simplistic writing and derivative dialogue.

 There was a long gap in both time and style before I set out to write a sci-fi novel like a grown-up and craft something a bit more intellectual.

 In 2017 I came across some old ideas, including a few chapters of what became “Imperfect Isolation“.
 It was originally intended to be a prequel to the previous time-travel pair, but my notes didn’t make sense so I took the plot in a whole new direction to what I’d probably been planning some 20 years earlier – and all the better for it.
-I finished this novel in late 2018.
+I finished this novel in autumn 2018.

 The third book in the series is now in the detailed planning stage, with publication expected in early 2020.